kukuu/building-and-securing-a-modern-backend-api/building-and-securing-a-modern-back-end-api/README.md

 create an open architecture for sharing functionality and data between applications.

-The problem with APIs is that they often provide a roadmap describing the underlying implementation of an application—details that would otherwise be buried under layers of web app functionality.
+The problem with APIs is that they often provide a roadmap describing the underlying implementation of an application details that would otherwise be buried under layers of web app functionality.
 This can give hackers valuable clues that could lead to attack vectors they might otherwise overlook.

-APIs tend to be extremely clear and self-documenting at their best, providing insight into internal objects and even internal database structure—all valuable intelligence for hackers.
-But increased visibility isn’t the only risk APIs introduce.
+APIs tend to be extremely clear and self-documenting at their best, providing insight into internal objects and even internal database structure all valuable intelligence for hackers.But increased visibility isn’t the only risk APIs introduce.
 Increasing the number of potential calls also increases the attack surface, meaning that a hacker simply has more to exploit.
 Risk increases with opportunity.

 There are three main attack vectors that hackers target most frequently with APIs.
 Understanding these will help you to build safer APIs.